-Leave the poly tubing out in the sun for a few minutes to make it easier to work with and then lay out the poly tubing near the raised beds or planter boxes.
+Leave the poly tubing out in the sun for a few minutes to make it easier to work with and then lay it out near the raised beds or planter boxes.

-Near each raised bed connect a 1/2" tee, from the tee extend poly tubing to the top of the raised bed and add a 1/2" elbow.
-From the elbow extend an additional length of drip tubing along the side of the bed.
+Near each raised bed, connect a 1/2″ tee.
+From the tee, extend poly tubing to the top of the raised bed and add a 1/2″ elbow.
+From the elbow, extend an additional length of drip tubing along the side of the bed.

-Turn the water on and flush the line, then close the end of the dripline using the goof plug and the end of the poly tubing using a figure “8” hose end.
+Turn the water on and flush the line, then close the end of the dripline using a goof plug and the end of the poly tubing using a figure “8” hose end.